tdegeus/GooseFEM/docs/DynamicsDiagonal.rst

 *   **Discretized system** (``GooseFEM::Dynamics::Diagonal::Periodic``, ``GooseFEM::Dynamics::Diagonal::SemiPeriodic``).

+    *   Defines the discretized system.
+    *   Computes the strain and the strain-rate, and writes them to the *element definition*.
-    Defines the discretized system, and assembles the (inverse) mass matrix, the displacement dependent forces, and the velocity dependent forces from element arrays that are provided by the element definition.
+    *   Assembles the diagonal (inverse) mass matrix, the displacement dependent forces, and the velocity dependent forces from the *element definition*.
+    *   Provides time integrators.

-*   **Element definition** (``GooseFEM::Dynamics::Diagonal::LinearStrain::Qaud4``)
+*   **Element definition** (``GooseFEM::Dynamics::Diagonal::SmallStrain::Qaud4``)

     Provides the element arrays by performing numerical quadrature.
 At the integration point the constitutive response is probed from the quadrature point definition.